-In the final weeks before graduation, the candidate shall deliver one bound copy of the completed thesis, with signatures on the signature page, to the Registrar.
-In addition, an electronic file of the thesis must be submitted to the Registrar for the benefit of future students or faculty who may wish to have a copy.
+In the final weeks before graduation, the candidate shall deliver one bound copy of the completed thesis, with signatures on the signature page, to the Assistant to the Dean.
+In addition, an electronic file of the thesis must be submitted to the Assistant to the Dean for the benefit of future students or faculty who may wish to have a copy.